codeSamuraii/duplex/README.md

 # Duplex
-Python module to easily create a socket communication channel with a `Queue` API.
+Python [asyncio](https://docs.python.org/3/library/asyncio.html) module to easily create a socket communication channel with a [queue](https://docs.python.org/3/library/asyncio-queue.html) API.

 Just wait for messages in the inbox/receive queue or place outgoing data in the send queue.